kwgch/cline_100_days_challenge/src/025/memory-bank/techContext.md

 ## Technical Constraints
 - Performance limitations on mobile devices.
-- Need to optimize for touch input.
+- Need to optimize for touch and mouse input.
 - Limited to local files, no server-side components.

 ## Dependencies